open-mpi/ompi/contrib/infrastructure/README.txt

 - README for how to setup diff emails for new github repos (i.e., how to use the above script to send diff emails for each github repo).

+- Script that is run on lion.crest.iu.edu (aka www.open-mpi.org) to update the bitbucket mercurial mirror.
+It is run via cron every 15 minutes.

+--> Note that the github SVN mirroring of the main OMPI SVN repo (ompi)
+    is maintained by Mellanox.
+Its script does not currently appear here in the SVN repo.